lidofinance/defi-wrapper-widget/README.md

 [Demo widget inside of an iframe](https://friendly-adventure-3enkg54.pages.github.io/iframe.html)

 ### Configuration

+>  [!WARNING]
+> Testent only, did not pass audit, do not apply on mainnet until further notice

 Based on your deployment of Stv Pool you must fill in variables in `.env` file: